 Prime Time Band Summer Concert

-The program features Marguerite Amer playing Leroy Anderson's Trumpeter's Lullably as well as the band playing Armed Forces Salute, Selections from Les Miserables, American Visions, In the Presences of Heroes and much more.
-The Prime Time Band is a community band for instrumentalists 50 years and older.
+The program features Marguerite Amer playing Leroy Anderson's Trumpeter's Lullaby and the band playing Armed Forces Salute, Selections from Les Miserables, American Visions, In the Presence of Heroes, and much more.
+The Prime Time Band is a community band founded in 1995 for instrumental musicians 50 years and older.

 Event Details